Home Assistant: Setting up the Aqara FP2 Presence Sensor

 5. If you change the orientation of the FP2, power cycle the FP2 so the Aqara app knows to reconfigure for the new orientation.

-6. The FP2 is supposed to have some machine learning.
-So you might need to tweak the room map and absence state over the span of a few days.
+6. The FP2 uses machine learning.
+So you might need to tweak the room map and run “AI Learning” a few times over the span of a few days.
 Don’t give up after one day if you have issues.
 Make small changes and give it time to ‘learn’.

-7. If you still see ghosts the following day or two, or presence absence detection is slow, use the Reset Absence State liberally.
+7. If you still see ghosts the following day or two, or presence absence detection is slow, use the AI Learning liberally.
 If ghosts persist, this could be due to mmWave reflections.
 I had to relocate my TV room FP2 to the top of a corner facing down to fix ghosts.
 When I did this I had to re-build the entire room map from scratch.

 8. After day 1 of setup, come back the next day and thoroughly exercise your zones and presence/absence detection.
 Walk in and out of the space multiple times and verify quick response times (my response times are a second or less after fine tuning).
-Again, use Reset Absence State liberally to train the FP2 if it’s slow to detect an exit or still shows ghosts.
+Again, use AI Learning liberally to train the FP2 if it’s slow to detect an exit or still shows ghosts.
+The FP2 responds in less than a second for entering a room/zone, and within 2-3 seconds for exits.

 Home Office Example